YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 Rollback data from crashed (idle) regions
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

-When a rollback operations fails with CHNGTPRSLVTM, NOPREVLINK, and JNLFILEOPENERR messages, evaluate whether you have a crashed region in your global directory that is seldom used for making updates (idle).
+When a rollback operation fails with CHNGTPRSLVTM, NOPREVLINK, and JNLFILEOPENERR messages, evaluate whether you have a crashed region in your global directory that is seldom used for making updates (idle).
 The updates in an idle region's current generation journal file may have timestamps and sequence numbers that no longer exist in the prior generation journal file chains of more frequently updated regions because of periodic pruning of existing journal files as part of routine maintenance.
 MUPIP SET and BACKUP commands can also remove previous generation journal file links.

 Terminating a process accessing an idle region abnormally (say with kill -9 or some other catastrophic event) may leave its journal files improperly closed.
 In such an case, the discrepancy may go unnoticed until the next database update or rollback.
-Performing a rollback including such an idle region may then resolve the unified rollback starting time, (reported with a CHNGTPRSLVTM message), to a point in time that does not exist in the journal file chain for the other regions, thus causing the rollback to fail.
+Performing a rollback including such an idle region may then resolve the unified rollback starting time (reported with a CHNGTPRSLVTM message) to a point in time that does not exist in the journal file chain for the other regions, thus causing the rollback to fail.

 In this rare but possible condition, first perform a rollback selectively for the idle region(s).
 Here are the steps: